 The first outbreak of these blisters is usually the worst.
 Outbreaks tend to recur periodically with less intense symptoms than the first outbreak.

 Both versions of the virus are very contagious.
 The virus usually spreads when one person touches the blisters or sores of the infected person.
 Genital Herpes tends to pass on through sex and foreplay, while Oral Herpes tends to pass on through kissing and touching.
+Many of us catch Oral Herpes when we’re children, kissing family members who had the virus.

 While a Herpes infection can’t be completely cured, the symptoms can be managed with antiretroviral medication.